Letting Go. Learning to let go of what you don't want to make room for more of what you do want in your life.

 Was I really ready to let go and leave this life behind to create a new life designed by me, rather than what I’d been taught my whole life?

-When you see my photographs; a smiling face, traveling in a beautiful place, eating on the waterfront, overlooking a sunset with the love of my life; you may not be aware of all the things I let go of in order to make space to create my new life.
+When you see my photographs; a smiling face, traveling in a beautiful place, eating on the waterfront, overlooking a sunset with the love of my life; you may not be aware of all the things I let go of in order to make space to create this new life.

 As I started clearing out, I didn’t let go of everything all at once.
 Some things were more easily let go than others.
 Some things, I quickly removed from my life.
 Other things took time and deep consideration.
 The things that held deep meaning for me or inspired me, I kept or packed to be carried with me in my new way of life.